 "If you’d do that, then why not just stay a few months?
 We’ll stay the winter."

 She took a puff of her cigarette, knowing the dramatic effect of the pause.
-She looked at the drink in front of her and seeing it was empty she said, "I was with someone else before.
+She looked at the drink in front of her and seeing it was empty she shook the ice loose and said, "I was with someone else before.
 Last summer."

 "Who?" he asked.
 He thought of times he had been with other women.